 Find the Best PPE For Your Needs

 Most jobs never involve exposure to dangerous toxins or bacteria, but for workers who regularly find themselves in emergency settings, it’s vital to make sure you are equipped with the right PPE.
 International Enviroguard offers industry solutions for nearly every possible situation your workers might encounter.
 We know protective clothing, and we are happy to offer a few suggestions that are particularly popular with the companies we supply.

 Suggested Clothing to Protect Yourself in Emergencies

-At International Enviroguard, we offer PPE that not only offers superior protection in emergencies, but it’s also comfortable for frequent use.
+At International Enviroguard, we offer PPE for first responders that not only provides superior protection in emergencies, but is also comfortable for frequent use.
 For hazardous response situations, one very useful type of PPE is a disposable chemical resistant suit.
 Some of our most popular products for these situations include…

 Our products are available through most industrial, safety, scientific and healthcare supply distributors and resellers.
 Feel free to contact us directly so we can match you with a distributor in your area.